Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

-Aggressive resuscitation to restore perfusion and normal organ function should take precedence over diagnostic maneuvers, especially if these diagnostic studies could compromise resuscitative interventions.
+Aggressive resuscitation to restore perfusion and normal organ function should significantly take precedence over diagnostic maneuvers if these diagnostic studies could compromise resuscitative interventions.

-Therefore, treatment of the emergency department of patients with Fournier gangrene includes aggressive resuscitation in anticipation of surgery.
-Provide airway management if indicated, administer supplemental oxygen and establish intravenous access and continuous cardiac monitoring.
+Therefore, treatment in the emergency department of patients with Fournier gangrene includes aggressive resuscitation in anticipation of surgery.
+Provide airway management, administer supplemental oxygen and establish intravenous access and continuous cardiac monitoring.

-Crystalloid replacement is indicated for patients who are dehydrated or show signs of shock.
+Crystalloid replacement is indicated for dehydrated patients who show signs of shock.

 The first broad-spectrum antibiotics are indicated.
 The prophylaxis against tetanus is indicated if there is an injury to the soft tissues.

-In addition, all underlying comorbid diseases (eg, diabetes, alcoholism) must ultimately be addressed.
-Such conditions are common in these patients and potentially predispose to Fournier’s gangrene.
+In addition, all underlying comorbid diseases (e.g., diabetes, alcoholism) must ultimately be addressed.
+Such conditions are common in these patients and potentially predispose them to Fournier’s gangrene.